Camp Randall Quartermaster

-I chose to study and make J.T.
-Martin contract sack coats after 35+ years of extensive research of original sack coats.
+I ORIGINALLY chose to study Civil War sack coats back in the 1970's.
+Originally, I chose to make the J.T.
+Martin contract sack coats, after 45+ years of extensive research of original sack coats.
 The John T. Martin contract was an obvious choice because the coat was issued in both theatres of the war.
 J. T. Martin was the largest contractor for the Federal government, with plants in New York, Philadelphia, and Cincinnati and St. Louis.
 (NOTE: Martin and Brothers was in the commercial clothing business before the start of the Civil War, so naturally the government went to them right away for uniforms as they were all ready set to produce.
 Their first contract was on July 26,1861 by Major D.H.
 Vinton, Quartermaster for the New York City Depot for 3,300 infantry uniform jackets.
 On August 19, 1861, Major Vinton again contracted Martin and Brothers for 20,000 infantry overcoats and 4000 infantry trousers.
 JT Martin was also contracted by the Federal government for the following orders: August 26, 1862 - 50,000 flannel sack coats (lined), September 18, 1862-75,000 flannel sack coats (lined), Nov.
 11, 1862 50,000 flannel sack coats (lined), February 22, 1864- 25,000 flannel sack coats (unlined), 60,000 flannel sack coats (lined), August 12, 1864 - 50,000 flannel sack coats (lined), and March 15, 1864 -50,000 flannel sack coats (lined).

 In retrospect, John T. Martin was among the most prominent contractors to the Federal Quarter Master Department during the Civil War.
 He had a wide variety of goods under his name, beginning in August of 1862 and going through January of 1865.
 (As Martin & Bro., he had contracts as early as July of 1861.
 The exact composition of that partnership is still basically unknown, but their contracts coincidentally cease when J.T.
 Martin's begin.)